shidel/FDI/README.md

                     provide the batch file and options you wish to maintain if the user does not quit.
 The best example of this is STAGE400.BAT can return to itself in two separate places.

-        FDIWIND.BAT Functions only after STAGE600 runs.
-Creates a normal box for text or choices. %1 is the total height of the box.
-                    So, add 4 to how many lines you want.
-You want 1 line for just one line of text "CALL FDIWIND.BAT 5" Also, %2 is the overall width of the frame desired.
-If it is not specified, a default value of 60 is assumed (providing a 54 character wide area for text).

         FDIOPTS.BAT Functions only after STAGE600.
 Creates an area to contain choices for vchoice. %1 is total number of choices you